manavsehgal/reactspeedcoding/manuscript/c07a-routing-component-layouts.md

 },
 ~~~~~~~

-This wraps up advanced usage of React Router.
-There are few more tricks we may use
-in other chapters including the following.

-- Using ids with routing.
-- Rendering multiple components based on single route.
-- Passing properties to components from routing configuration.
-- Separating reusable routing configuration.

 A> ## Minimizing Bundle Size
 A> React router documents strategy to minimize bundle size for the JS modules
 A> by directly referencing components we need from their respective public API modules.